 Grade Placement: 11-12 1 credit Prerequisites: French III and specific requirements.
-Highly recommended if attending a 4 year college/university

 Spanish I

 This introductory course enables the student to learn Spanish pronunciation, to acquire a vocabulary sufficient for simple conversations, to practice basic structure patterns, and to become aware of Spanish culture.